-In patients who present late, the progression of kyphosis depends on number of vertebral involvement, initial vertebral body loss and segment of spine affected.
+In patients who present late, the progression of kyphosis depends on the number of vertebral involvement, initial vertebral body loss and segment of the spine affected.

-The radiological signs of spine at risk are [These cases should undergo kyphosis correction.]
+The radiological signs of the spine at risk are [These cases should undergo kyphosis correction.]

 - Subluxation or dislocation of the facet joint at the apex of the kyphus

 - Translation of the vertebral column in the coronal plane